Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Simulations

-The theorems prove that the difference between $\rvec^T \xvec$ and the optimal reward decreases with the value of the the gap function \texttt{Gap}$(\xvec^\varepsilon, \lambdavec^\varepsilon)$.
-Figure \ref{fig:gap} plots the reward difference as the gap decreases.
+\textbf{Gap Function: }The theorems prove that the difference between $\rvec^T \xvec$ and the optimal reward decreases with the value of the the gap function \texttt{Gap}$(\xvec^\varepsilon, \lambdavec^\varepsilon)$.
+Figure \ref{fig:rho} (left) plots the reward difference as the gap decreases.